lsst-sims/migration_plan/README.md

 * Simplified install procedure for ourselves and collaborators (I think all our current dependencies are conda-installable)
 * Easier to make changes across packages (moving a utility from MAF to sims_utils becomes 1 PR instead of 2)
 * Can unify the documentation in the same repo
-* Trivial to track versioning if everything is in the same repo
+* Trivial to track versioning if everything is in the same repo, there is one git SHA for everything
-* Cleaner directory structure (no more lsst/sims/thing1/thing2 to get to code)
+* Cleaner directory structure (no more lsst/sims/thing1/thing2 to get to the code)
 * Removes DM dependency.
-This is probably desirable/necessary for moving into operations
+This is probably desirable/necessary for moving into operations.
+We don't want to be in a position where we can't install our code because a numpy update broke something in pipe_tasks

 ## Priority issues to check

 Here are things that need to be thought out before migrating.

-What to do with `sims_maf_contrib`.
+* What to do with `sims_maf_contrib`.
 This repo currently has code from the project and the community, often that has dependencies beyond what we would like to support (e.g., sncosmo).
 The `sims_maf_contrib` repo also has a number of example jupyter notebooks, which could be migrated to the new repo, or converted into documentation.
 One potential solution would be to leave `sims_maf_contrib` as an independent repo, and if folks are interested in running it they would be responsible for installing it and the extra dependencies manually.
+Another option would be to also convert `sims_maf_contrib` to be a conda-installable package.

-What to do with legacy sims code that the project is no longer supporting?
+* What to do with legacy sims code that the project is no longer supporting?
 Part of the motivation for moving to our own build system is so things like sims_catUtils and API changes in the DM stack are no longer an issue.
-We need to finish handing off sims_catUtils and other image simulation utils.
+We need to hand off sims_catUtils, sims_coordUtils, etc.

-Need to check (probably with Tiago), that this is compatible with the operations plan for telescope and site.
+* Need to check (probably with Tiago), that this is compatible with the operations plan for telescope and site.
 I don't know what their plans are for their code--this might be a good opportunity for them to migrate to conda as well.
+I propose that for operations we make a new package (that will have rubin_sims as a dependency) that will have the functionality to load up the current state of the survey and simulate an upcoming night.

-Data files.
+* Data files.
 Many of the repos currently rely on large pre-computed data sets.
 For example, `sims_maps` has pre-computed HEALpix maps of dust and stellar densities.
 Currently, we have a mix of solutions for handling these data files.
 Most of the repos have simple rsync scripts for downloading files hosted at NCSA, while `sims_skybrightness_data` is it's own repo holding only data and no code.
 I propose we write a simple sub-package that can be called to provide data blobs and downloads files if needed.

-Does anyone care about the git history of the old repos?
+* Does anyone care about the git history of the old repos?
 I propose archiving the old repos and starting fresh without trying to transfer the full git histories of the files.

-unit tests:  We can strip out the LSST-boilerplate and unit tests should migrate with just path/name updates.
+* Unit tests:  We can strip out the LSST-boilerplate and unit tests should migrate with just path/name updates.

-When to freeze and migrate:  Doing such a large migration will require freezing development until everything gets moved.
+* When to freeze and migrate:  Doing such a large migration will require freezing development until everything gets moved.

-What to name it, where to put it:  Could go in lsst organization or lsst-sims.
+* What to name it, where to host it:  Could go in lsst organization or lsst-sims.
 Any name ideas? rubin_sim?

-repos to migrate:
+Current repos to migrate:

 * sims_almanac
 * sims_cloudModel